You want smart political talk without the meltdowns?

 What does that mean?

-It's sort of like the deep state debunking the very real Hunter Biden laptop that they had they had confirmed as authentic in March of 2020, meeting weekly in the lead up to the 2020 election with big tech companies warning them that they might be victims of a misinformation campaign during the election, and it may have to do with Hunter and Joe and Barisma.
+It's sort of like the deep state debunking the very real Hunter Biden laptop that they had confirmed as authentic in March of 2020, meeting weekly in the lead up to the 2020 election with big tech companies, warning them that they might be victims of a misinformation campaign during the election, and it may have to do with Hunter and Joe and Burisma.

-Anyway, the directives provided to the Justice Department and the FBI by the National Security Council.
+Anyway, the directives provided to the Justice Department and the FBI by the National Security Council, they developed the memo.

-It's an agency should drive executive and legislative action to ban assault weapons, high capacity magazines, reigning ghost guns, etc.
+It said agencies should drive executive and legislative action to ban assault weapons, high-capacity magazines, reigning ghost guns, et cetera, et cetera.

 Anyway, the full memo goes into it.